 The library also supports the work of the Indian Arts Research Center in documenting its research collections and projects in Native studies, art history, and creative expression that illuminate the intersections of the social sciences, humanities, and arts.

 The archival collections include the records of the Indian Arts Fund, the papers of Kenneth M. Chapman, the papers of Martha and Amelia Elizabeth White, records of the De Vargas Development Corporation, and papers of Rick Dillingham.
 Other collections relate to the history and work of SAR from its beginning in 1907 through the following century.

 Library hours are Monday-Friday from 10:00 AM to 5:00 PM, holidays excepted.
-Appointments are advised.
-Please contact the librarian, Laura Holt, with requests for an appointment or questions about the collection.
+Appointments are strongly advised.
+Please contact the librarian, Katherine Wolf, with requests for an appointment or questions about the collection.

 Contact the Library: